ivddorrka/HW-js/readme.md

-5 methods with documentation each in one submitted file.
+5 methods with documentation each in one submitted file in the according week of this part of the WebDesign course.

+* Homework with reversing string is in week_1 directory.